-- which items it is interested in. - which collection of fields (a schema, as explained in the Lightstreamer Glossary) it is interested in (for every item it is going to subscribe to). - 🔌 if needed, which of the available Data Adapters is responsible for supplying the item data.
+- which items it is interested in. - which collection of fields (a Field Schema or Field List, as explained in the Lightstreamer Glossary) it is interested in (for every item it is going to subscribe to). - 🔌 if needed, which of the available Data Adapters is responsible for supplying the item data.